 Thoughts on Twitter…

-Language and Technology…We are also excited to bring you Rachael’s exploration into Facebook.
+Language and Technology…We are also excited to bring you Rachael’s exploration into Facebook [site no longer live].
 We were going to bring you more, as we always wish to do, yet the students received an extension on their final projects.
 Lucky students.

 Professor: David Golumbia